 Yaris Hatchback 3-door/5-door/iA |

-This isn’t a comprehensive list, and you should consult the manufacturer before making a purchase to determine whether or not the desired vehicle can be flat towed.
+This isn’t a comprehensive list, and you should consult the manufacturer before purchasing to determine whether the desired vehicle can be flat towed.

 Also, note that each vehicle has some specific procedures to be followed for flat towing.
-To ensure that the vehicle is handled properly when towed, consult the owner’s manual of your vehicle to learn exactly what you should do before flat towing.
+To ensure that the vehicle is handled correctly when towed, consult the owner’s manual of your car to learn precisely what you should do before flat towing.

 Things to keep in mind when flat towing your vehicle